 More than 36 students have also completed their MSc theses on topics related to the TLTPOS research.
 The theses are available on Dpub repository at TUT

 The group size has varied over the years.
-For example, at the beginning of 2016, two post-docs and four PhD students were involved in the TLTPOS research.
+For example, at the end of 2018, two post-docs and five PhD students were involved in the TLTPOS research (some of them can be seen in the picture below)

 The TLTPOS research has been funded over the years by the following main sponsors: